damian123/tradingview-automation/README.md

 # tradingview-automation

-Load backtest strategy results from TradiongView for a set of token pairs.
+Load backtest strategy results from TradingView for a set of token pairs.

 ## Manual Installation